-Under the Affordable Care Act, if your plan covers children, you can now add or keep your children on your health insurance policy until they turn 26 years old.
+Under current law, if your plan covers children, you can now add or keep your children on your health insurance policy until they turn 26 years old.

 Children can join or remain on a parent's plan even if they are:

 - Attending school

 - Eligible to enroll in their employer’s plan

 Under-26 coverage ends on a child’s 26th birthday.
 When a child loses coverage on their 26th birthday, they qualify for a Special Enrollment Period.
 This lets them enroll in a health plan outside Open Enrollment.